rodmytro/ARSightseeing/README.md

 [OmiSoft](https://omisoft.net)

 ## License
-JSONABLE is released under the MIT license.
+ARSightseeing is released under the MIT license.
 See the [LICENSE](./LICENSE.md) for details.